 What happens during a Companion visit?

-Listening, sharing, soul exploration, simple aromatherapy, foot and back rubs, silence, reading, music, meditation, guided imagery, prayer and more.
+Listening, sharing, reminiscing, soul* exploration-including fears about dying, simple aromatherapy, foot and hand rubs, silence, reading, music, meditation, guided imagery, prayer, legacy work, planning a living wake, planning a vigil, planning a home funeral, and more.

 What happens during a vigil?